App version: 0.1.0

 To Extend the Loan Term

-Car owners who need some financial breathing room after a job loss, an injury or illness, or a divorce or other family issue can extend the term of the loan to reduce monthly (but not overall) loan costs.
-You will still have to pay the whole amount.
+Car owners who need some financial breathing room after a job loss, an injury or illness, or a divorce or other family issue can extend the term of the loan to reduce the monthly (but not overall) loan costs.

 To Get Some Extra Cash

-If you have enough equity in your car, you might be able to take out a refinance loan that’s more than what you owe.
-This is called a cash out car refinance.
+If you have enough equity in your car, you might be able to take out a refinance loan that’s more than what you owe, known as a cash-out car refinance.
 But realize that if you opt for this kind of refinancing, you will still have to pay back both the car loan and the extra money.
+Recommended: Why Refinance a Car?
+4 Reasons to Refinance

 3. Get the Paperwork Ready First